wp-plugins/multisite-clone-duplicator/readme.txt

 It allows you to clone any site of your network into a new one : all data, files, users and roles can be copied.

-It is usefull when you want to create multiple sites from a same template : do not waste your time on copy the same configuration again and again !
+It is usefull when you want to create multiple sites from the same template : do not waste your time on copy the same configuration again and again !

 Simple and user-friendly, this plugin extends WordPress core network's functionalities without polluting the dashboard.